 Inclusiveness

 All Signatories have the possibility to contribute actively to the work and express their views.
-Given that co-operation among food systems actors is key for a successful transition towards more sustainable food systems, this Code is open to any new signatories with a view to having all the relevant actors in food systems involved in the work.
+Given that co-operation among food systems actors is key for a successful transition towards sustainable food systems, this Code is open to any new signatories with a view to having all the relevant actors in food systems involved in the work.

 The Signatories recognise that because the various Signatories operate differently, with different sizes and nature of business models, portfolios and customer audiences, the Code allows for different approaches to contribute to the aspirations therein.